Skip to main content

 • Vanguard was founded in 1975.

-• It has over 50 million clients.
+• It serves over 50 million investors worldwide.

 Share this article